zachmccabe/zachmccabe.github.io/about.md

 I'm the author and producer of [The Photographers Field Guide to Beijing.
 ](https://www.zachmccabe.com/beijing.html)

-The guide is my attempt to give something back to the creative community.
+The field guide is my attempt to give something back to the creative community.
 It's also an [experiment](https://www.zachmccabe.com/bullshit.html) in digital publishing.